gridsome/gridsome.org/docs/deploy-to-google.md

 Last build step is to push static files to your bucket

 ## Link DNS record to reserved external Google IP
-You must link these to resolve your domain to our external Google IP adress.
+You must link these to resolve your domain to our external Google IP address.
 This can be done in your DNS service